Tughlakabad railway station: History

 The Agra–Delhi chord was opened in 1904.
-Some parts of it were relaid during the construction of New Delhi (inaugurated in 1927–28).
+Some sections of it were relaid while the construction of New Delhi was underway, and was eventually inaugurated in 1927–1928.

-Passengers
+Connectivity

 Tughlakabad railway station serves around 33,000 passengers every day.

-Suburban railway

-Tughlakabad is part of the Delhi Suburban Railway and is served by EMU trains.
+This station is part of the Delhi Suburban Railway and is served by EMU trains.

 Metro link

-Tughlakabad metro station is about 1 km from Tughlakabad railway station.
-It is on the Violet Line of Delhi Metro.
-The line operates underground from Kashmere gate till Jangpura metro station.
-From there it is an elevated line till Raja Nahar Singh (Ballabhgarh) metro station.
-The Violet Line was opened up to Sarita Vihar in 2010 and up to Badarpur in 2011.
+The Tughlaqabad metro station, located on the Violet Line of the Delhi Metro, is approximately 1 km from Tughlakabad Railway Station.
+The Violet Line operates underground from Kashmere Gate to Jangpura and transitions to an elevated line from that cusp to the Raja Nahar Singh (Ballabhgarh) metro station.
+The line was extended to Sarita Vihar in 2010 and to Badarpur in 2011.

+Diesel Loco Shed

+The diesel shed at Tughlakabad was established in 1970 with an initial holding capacity of 26 WDM-2 locomotives and a planned capacity to accommodate up to 80 locomotives.

-Loco sheds
+Electric Loco Shed

-Tughlakabad Diesel Loco Shed houses WDM-2, WDM-3A, WDM-3C, WDM-3D, WDP-1, WDP-3A, WDP-4B, WDP-4D, WAP-1 & WAP-4.
-It has more than 150 locos.

-Tughlakabad Electric Loco Shed is a West Central Railway shed located in Northern Railway territory.
+Tughlakabad Electric Loco Shed is a West Central Railway zone shed located in Northern Railway territory.
 It was a Western Railway shed till 2003.
 It was originally built to serve freight traffic on the busy Delhi–Mumbai route.
 It houses more than 250 locos of WAP-7 and WAG-9.